Become An Instructor

 Types of Positions Available

 A variety of positions are available.
-Ski and Snowboard Instructors for Adults and Children (must be 17), Apprentice Instructor (ski and snowboard not snowboard only, must be 16).
-Other positions include Academy Indoor Monitor, Registration Desk and Reservation Agent.
-Instructor Positions can be Part time (weekend, holiday, nights or midweek) or Full time (any combination of 4-6 days per week).
+Ski and Snowboard Instructors for Adults and Children (must be 18), Apprentice Instructor (ski and snowboard, not snowboard only, must be 16).
+Other positions include Children's Sports Center Room Monitor, Registration Desk, and Reservation Agent.
+Instructor Positions can be Part-time (weekend, holiday, nights or midweek) or Full-time (any combination of 4-6 days per week).
 Positions are also available within the Adaptive department.

 CONTACT: Winter Sports School